Table Of Contents

 CloudOps Vs. DevOps: How They Compare

-While CloudOps is all about managing and optimizing cloud-based systems, DevOps deals with both development processes and IT operations.
+While CloudOps is about managing and optimizing cloud-based systems, DevOps deals with development processes and IT operations.
 In a way, you could say that it’s geared towards facilitating agile collaboration between IT operations and development.

 This wide area of focus means that DevOps is not as restricted as CloudOps.
 The activities here are specially engineered to achieve collaboration and efficiency across the entire organization — by progressively optimizing tools, processes, and people.